 Webster MA This well-preserved stone chamber on private property in Webster is located near a stream bed and a former Indian trail.
 Members of the Nipmuc tribe today believe that this chamber was built by their ancestors.

-Upton MA "Cave" This is a very well-known and impressive man-made stone chamber which many have argued was built in prehistoric times.
-At present this site can only be visited if accompanied by a member of the Upton Historical Commission.
+Upton MA “Cave” This is a very well-known and impressive man-made stone chamber which many have argued was built in prehistoric times.

 Stone Piles